pzerone/pzerone.github.io/content/about.md

 summary = "about"
 +++

-## Ever met someone who just randomly starts a conversation about his hatred towards microsoft?
+## Ever met someone who randomly start conversations about their hatred for Microsoft?
 **I'm totally not that guy**